Oregano Oil Benefits and How to Use - Dr. Axe

 Found in the Mediterranean, throughout many parts of Europe, and in South and Central Asia, medicinal grade oregano is distilled to extract the essential oil from the herb, which is where a high concentration of the herb’s active constituents are found.
 It takes over 1,000 pounds of wild oregano to produce just one pound of oregano essential oil, in fact.

 The oil’s active ingredients are preserved in alcohol and used in essential oil form both topically (on the skin) and internally.
 When made into a medicinal supplement or essential oil, oregano is often called “oil of oregano.”
-As mentioned above, oregano oil is a considered a natural alternative to prescription antibiotics.
+As mentioned above, oregano oil is considered a natural alternative to prescription antibiotics.

 Oil of oregano contains two powerful compounds called carvacrol and thymol, both of which have been shown in studies to have strong antibacterial and antifungal properties.